 - 2.1.
 Continue to implement and periodically update Transit Master Plans such as Reimagining CityBus and the Short-Range Transit Plan, and work with MTC and other agencies on regional transit- supporting initiatives.
 (General Plan Action 3-3.13) - 2.2.
 Improve the reliability, efficiency, frequency, travel time, comfort, operating hours (including during nights and weekends), and safety of transit service to meet or exceed performance standards of the most recent Santa Rosa CityBus Short Range Transit Plan and improve transit service along corridors where increased densities exist or are planned, with a goal to maximize convenience and ridership across Sonoma County bus service providers.
 Encourage Sonoma County Transit and SMART to regularly conduct similar efforts.
 (Supported by General Plan Actions 3-1.4, 3-3.15, and 3-3.20) - 2.3.
 Explore ways to ensure that transit hubs in the city, especially the Transit Mall, Downtown SMART Station, and North SMART Station, are active, safe, and efficiently accessed by local transit.
 (General Plan Action 3-3.21) - 2.4.
 Identify strategies to increase residents' access, especially in low-income areas, to transit hubs, jobs, and areas with goods and services, such as by enhancing existing transit hubs, constructing new transit hubs, and/or providing new first/last mile services.
 (General Plan Action 3-3.27) - 2.5.
-Identify opportunities to improve pedestrian, bicycle, micromobility (such as bicycle or scooter share), and bus transit connections between existing transit stations, to SMART stations, and to future mobility hubs.
-(General Plan Action 3-3.17) - 2.6.
-Maintain and enhance local transit and paratransit services to ensure that these services meet the needs of persons with access and functional needs. - 2.7.
+Maintain and enhance local transit and paratransit services to ensure that these services meet the needs of persons with access and functional needs. - 2.6.
 Identify first/last mile challenges citywide and work with transit and rideshare companies to provide solutions.
-(General Plan Action 3-3.10) - 2.8.
-Improve transit corridors to increase efficiency and reliability of bus transit, including transit signal prioritization, queue jumps, and/or designation of bus rapid transit lanes or transit only lanes on routes subject to congestion, especially during peak commute periods. - 2.9.
-Identify and analyze high-commute-trip corridors and improve them by ensuring that they are designed for multimodal travel and with an increased focus on safety by working with regional partners to identify locations for park-and-ride lots adjacent to primary travel corridors to the city in conjunction with transit hubs and high frequency transit service. - 2.10.
+(General Plan Action 3-3.10) - 2.7.
+Improve transit corridors to increase efficiency and reliability of bus transit, including transit signal prioritization, queue jumps, and/or designation of bus rapid transit lanes or transit only lanes on routes subject to congestion, especially during peak commute periods. - 2.8.
+Identify and analyze high-commute-trip corridors and improve them by ensuring that they are designed for multimodal travel and with an increased focus on safety by working with regional partners to identify locations for park-and-ride lots adjacent to primary travel corridors to the city in conjunction with transit hubs and high frequency transit service. - 2.9.
 Expand the CityBus Unlimited Pass program to a multi-operator unlimited pass.

-- 2.11.
-Ensure that public transit service in Santa Rosa meets the needs of community members living in Equity Priority Areas. - 2.12.
+- 2.10.
+Ensure that public transit service in Santa Rosa meets the needs of community members living in Equity Priority Areas. - 2.11.
 Reduce the cost of transit, especially for low-income individuals, by expanding the unlimited Pass Program that serves students through grade 12, SRJC students, City employees, paratransit users, and veterans.
-(General Plan Action 3-3.24) - 2.13.
+(General Plan Action 3-3.24) - 2.12.
 Evaluate local transit services to identify and rectify accessibility barriers.
-(General Plan Action 3-3.23) - 2.14.
+(General Plan Action 3-3.23) - 2.13.
 Coordinate plans for transit system changes and expansions with local land use planning to ensure consistency.
-(General Plan Action 3-3.18) - 2.15.
+(General Plan Action 3-3.18) - 2.14.
 Work with regional partners to support SMART efforts to increase ridership and expand service by, at a minimum, implementing the following actions: - a.
 Preserve options for future SMART rail stations by zoning land in proximity to the potential station sites for higher-residential densities and/or mixed-use development.
 (General Plan Action 3-3.28) - b.
 Support efforts to promote SMART for commuting and tourism and to provide and maintain convenient and accessible routes to transit, including shared-use paths.
 (General Plan Action 3-3.29)